OctaForge/libostd/doc/main_page.md

 C++17 includes several things that remove previous blockers, such as being able to hash string range types sanely.
 Additionally, there are several language features (such as `if constexpr`) that greatly simplify the code.
-OctaSTD does not make full use of the standard, so it works with current compilers.
+Libostd does not make full use of the standard, so it works with current compilers.

 ## Supported compilers